← Home@vincelwt

 On the web

-Get curious: Install DeepL on your laptop, and every time you wonder what a word is in the other language hit 2x “cmd+c” and you’ll get the translation instantly.
+Get curious: Install DeepL on your laptop, and every time you wonder what a word means, hit 2x “cmd+c” and you’ll get the translation instantly.

 Watch videos & movies